As Maine goes, so goes the nation: Bellwether no more

-In 1936, Maine elected Republican governor Lewis O. Barrows, an overwhelmingly Republican state legislature, and an all-Republican congressional delegation in its early balloting, causing Republicans to trumpet the phrase and predict a national trend.
-While Maine had elected a Democratic governor (Louis J. Brann) and two Democratic congressmen in both 1932 (although President Herbert Hoover, a Republican, carried it in his unsuccessful bid for re-election that November) and 1934, the Republicans had been making gains in the Maine Legislature, so the Republican victories in Maine in September 1936 seemed indicative of a national Republican trend.
+In 1936, Maine elected Republican governor Lewis O. Barrows, an overwhelmingly Republican state legislature, and an all-Republican congressional delegation in its early balloting.
+While Maine had elected a Democratic governor (Louis J. Brann) and two Democratic congressmen in both 1932 (although President Herbert Hoover, a Republican, carried it in his unsuccessful bid for re-election that November) and 1934, the Republicans had been making gains in the Maine Legislature: as such, the Republican victories in Maine in September 1936 caused Republicans to trumpet the phrase and predict a national trend.

-That November, however, Maine and Vermont were the only states that Republican nominee Alf Landon carried over President Franklin D. Roosevelt in the 1936 presidential election, giving Landon only eight electoral votes (the three from Vermont and the five from Maine), equalling the smallest total ever (As of 2024) won by a major-party nominee since the beginning of the current U.S. two-party system in the 1850s, and destroying any credibility of the phrase.
-Landon had such a heavy defeat in the election that he did not even win his home state, Kansas.
+That November, however, Maine and Vermont were the only states that Republican nominee Alf Landon carried over President Franklin D. Roosevelt in the 1936 presidential election, giving Landon only eight electoral votes (the three from Vermont and the five from Maine), equalling the smallest total ever (As of 2024) won by a major-party nominee since the beginning of the current U.S. two-party system in 1856: Landon was defeated by Roosevelt in an unprecedented landslide, destroying any credibility of the phrase, and also lost his home state of Kansas by a large margin.

 James Farley, a leading Democratic strategist who managed FDR's campaign, quipped "As Maine goes, so goes Vermont."
-In fact, since the birth of the Republican Party, Vermont and Maine have voted for different presidential candidates in the same election only twice.
-In 1912, a third-party campaign by former Republican president Theodore Roosevelt split the Republican vote with President William Howard Taft, enabling Democrat Woodrow Wilson to carry Maine with just 39% of the vote.
-Later, in 1968, favorite-son Senator Edmund Muskie of Maine was the vice-presidential candidate on the losing Democratic ticket led by Hubert Humphrey.
-During the same time, Vermont was still a mostly reliable Republican stronghold (having only voted Democratic once before, in Lyndon B. Johnson's 1964 landslide); both states would shift to being reliably Democratic in 1992 and have not voted Republican ever since.

-Out of the five presidential elections from 1940 to 1956, the party whose nominee won Maine's September gubernatorial election won the presidential election only once: in 1952, Republican Burton M. Cross was elected governor, while Dwight D. Eisenhower was elected to his first term as president.
+In fact, since the birth of the Republican Party in 1854, Vermont and Maine have voted for different presidential candidates in the same election only twice: in 1912, a third-party campaign by former Republican president Theodore Roosevelt split the Republican vote with President William Howard Taft, enabling Democrat Woodrow Wilson to flip Maine with just 39% of the vote.
+Later, in 1968, favorite son Senator Edmund Muskie of Maine was the vice-presidential candidate on the losing Democratic ticket led by Hubert Humphrey, and flipped the state.
+During the same time, Vermont was still a mostly reliable Republican stronghold (having only voted Democratic once, in Lyndon B. Johnson's 1964 landslide): both states would shift to being reliably Democratic in 1992, and have not voted Republican since.

-In 1959, Maine changed its election laws to hold all general elections in November, and since 1960, have held elections at the same time as the rest of the country.
+Following the 1936 election debacle, only one out of the five presidential elections from 1940 to 1956 had the party whose nominee won Maine's September gubernatorial election win the presidential election: in 1952, Republican Burton M. Cross was elected Governor, while Dwight D. Eisenhower was elected to his first term as president.

-As of 2020, the most widely cited bellwether state is Ohio, which has (with the exception of 2020) continuously been an accurate predictor of the national outcome of presidential elections since 1964.
+In 1959, Maine changed its election laws to hold all general elections in November, and since 1960, has held elections at the same time as the rest of the country.